neeasade/ProfileManagerProject/README.md

 #ProtocolManager
 This branch will be used be the Protocol Manager group to create features for our section of the project.

+#ProfileManager
+This branch adds three projects to the Wallet-Team2 solution: ProfileManagerLib, ProfileManagerTestView, ProfileManagerDiagram.
+Within the ProfileManagerDiagram project there is a folder 'design' containing the test cases and state diagram for the ProfileManager.